NCSU-Libraries/ocracoke/README.md

 bin/rails s -b 0.0.0.0
 ```

-On the host visit Rails: <http://localhost:8090/jobs>
-You should see the the Resque jobs page.
+On the host visit Rails: <http://localhost:8090/jobs>.
+This route is protected with HTTP Basic Auth.
+Look in the `.env` file for the credentials.
+You should see the Resque jobs page.

 ### OCR a Resource